rungjoo/simmc2.0/README.md

 - [apex](https://github.com/NVIDIA/apex) for multi-gpu

 ## Preprocessing

+1. Download Data
+Download the [data](https://github.com/facebookresearch/simmc2/tree/master/data) provided by the challenge organizer and put it in the data folder.

+2. Image saving
 Preprocess the image files in advance.
 The preprocessed result has the image name as the key and visual as the value.
 ```bash
 python3 image_preprocessor.py
 ```
+The result is saved in res folder.

 ## Step 1